opendatalab-no/opendatalab-no.github.io/_publish/005-introduction.md

 Martin, Sébastien, et al. "Open data: Barriers, risks and opportunities."
 Proceedings of the 13th European Conference on eGovernment: ECEG.
 2013.

-Conradie, Peter, and Sunil Choenni.
-"On the barriers for local government releasing open data."
-Government Information Quarterly 31 (2014): S10-S17.

 Martin,Chris.
 "Barriers to the Open Government Data Agenda: Taking a Multi‐Level Perspective."
 Policy & Internet 6.3 (2014): 217-240.

 Toots, Maarja, et al. "Open data as enabler of public service co-creation: exploring the drivers and barriers."
 E-Democracy and Open Government (CeDEM), 2017 Conference for.
 IEEE, 2017.